raysmith619/Good-Knights/README.md

 # Good-Knights
 A simple examination of the chess "Knights Tour" problem A sample screen shot, showing knight paths, can be found in the Docs directory.
+## Introduction
+The "Knights Tour" problem is a well known chess exercise in which the solver places the chess piece, a knight, on one square of an otherwise empty chess board, and proceeds to discover, using legal chess knight moves, a path covering all the chess board squares, entering each square but once.
+If successful in covering all squares, and the ending square is a knight's move away from the initial square this is call a "closed tour".
+An interesting observation is that the discovery of just one such closed tour demonstrates that there exists at least one such "closed tour" starting at any square.
+The knight's tour problem has been studied extensively and references can easily be found on the Internet.
+My interest in the problem and the focus of this program is an informal exercise in game strategy, and additionally, exercises in graphical presentation of such an exercise.
+To widen any potential audience, I have chosen tkinter a GUI tool provided in the basic Python 3 download provided from the [Python Source] (www.python.org).

+The program makes use of another repository dots, for the code to create a square grid.
+To create you own version, download Good-Knights, download Dots, the include the path from dots/src directory.
+The main program is the file src/good_knights.py.